Good News from Madagascar

 (Frieda Martens.
 Winnipeg, Canada.)

-Bible for Children is now providing Bible stories for the children in Macedonia.
-There are 2 million people who speak Macedonian.
-This picture from The First Easter shows the Macedonian text.
-Please pray for Macedonia.
+Bible for Children is soon providing Bible stories for children in Ghana who speak Gurene.
+There are .7 million people that speak this language.
+This picture from The Birth of Jesus shows the Gurene text.
+Please pray for Ghana.

 For God so loved the world that He gave His Only Son, that whoever believes in Him should not perish but have everlasting life.
 John 3:16